rtheo/CAdynamics/README.md

 over time could be made audible in an appropriate bandwidth up to say, 32 kHz running aross all octaves.
 Coexistence<br>
 (superposition) of a multiplicity of states from an alphabet in one and the same signal (<it>"Pluribus Unum"</it> Principle) allows<br> in the case of a harmonic encoding a direct mapping into the recently found theory of
 <a href="https://en.wikipedia.org/wiki/Orbifold#Music_theory">Musical Orbifolds</a>.
-Hence<br>
+Hence in a sense<br>
-in a sense orbifolds can also be considered as equivalent models for analog universal computation in a harmonic encoding.
+orbifolds can also be considered as equivalent models for analog universal computation in a harmonic encoding.

 Construction of such a machine or its emulator can take advantage of both
 <a href="https://en.wikipedia.org/wiki/Additive_synthesis">Additive</a> as well as